chaseruskin/orbit/docs/src/user/creating_channels.md

 ## Configuring a channel as default

-This guide walks through how to configure existing channels to be the default when an ip does not specify any particular channels during the publishing process.
+This guide walks through how to configure existing channels to be the default when a project does not specify any particular channels during the publishing process.

 1. Open an Orbit configuration file.